farovictor/dbt-postgres/README.md

 ```

+## Add to your project
-3. Move the dependency to your project.
+1. Move the dependency to your project.
 Instead of installing from a repo, point the installation to the wheel file.
 ```bash
   # e.g.: Pip installation
   pip install dbt_postgres-1.9.0a1-py3-none-any.whl